Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 #### Interdependence

 **The USA**
 The USA has high numbers of political, socioeconomic and environmental links with Brazil.
-The majority of Brazil's over 4 billion in remittances come from low and high skill labourers in the USA enticed by significantly greater wages.
+The majority of Brazil's over 4 billion in remittances come from low and high-skill labourers in the USA enticed by significantly greater wages.
 Development through social remittances must also not be underestimated.
 The Brazillian diaspora in the US is now 1.9million, with the service sector growing among well-trained Brazillians.
 Many of these people may choose to remain in the US, with remittances being sent back until the family can afford to reunite with the US immigrant.
-This corridor is so large that the US have a "special agreement" with Brazil, with agriclture, teacher training, education and defense spending.
+This corridor is so large that the US have a "special agreement" with Brazil, with agriculture, teacher training, education and defence spending.
 Environmentally, USAID has a great interest in the Amazon Rainforest, and collaborates with Brazil's FUNAI to coordinate and plan environmental projects, preserve indiginous peoples and contribute to the gathering of scientific information - important on the global scale with the increasing importance of climate change on the world agenda.

 **Haiti**
 Although the poorest country in the Western hemisphere, Brazi significantly supports peace and social integration of Haitians through the provisionment of humanitarian visas, with 54,000 after Haiti's political instability and natural disasters.
 The National Immigration Council for Brazil reduces Haitians' vulnerability to human rights abuses and have physcial presence in the country to allow visas to be given easily.
 Many Haitians occupy roles in the primary and secondary sectors in the large cities, filling skills shortages.

 **Portugal**
 Portugal is well-known in Brazil for being the "gateway to the EU" for economic migrants.
-Sharing the same language, having colonial links and a political "special status" given to Brazillians has resulted in the Portugese being the largest diaspora community in Brazil, and on the other side the second largest diaspora community (behind the US).
+Sharing the same language, having colonial links and a political "special status" given to Brazillians has resulted in the Portuguese being the largest diaspora community in Brazil, and on the other side the second largest diaspora community (behind the US).
 The social benefits of this link are great between the two countries, with flows of ideas and people aided by the communications revolution.

 #### Impact

 **Economic Development**
 The continued waves of immigrants to Brazil has undoubtedly kickstarted its transition from LIDC to EDC to AC.
 The impact of the 50,000 Japanese living in Brazil today - with 2 million with Japanese heritage - is that the Japanese are hard working and reliable - something that has spread particularly into the mentality of Brazillians especially in Sao Paolo.
-Brazil today is a powerful member of the G20, has the 7th largest economy in the world, is the leader of the Mercosur group and is also part of the BRICS group - widely-regarded as the countries with the greatest potential for future development, incentividing further foreign investment.
+Brazil today is a powerful member of the G20, has the 7th largest economy in the world, is the leader of the Mercosur group and is also part of the BRICS group - widely-regarded as the countries with the greatest potential for future development, incentivising further foreign investment.